-Princess is a leading company in tomato canning production with headquarters in the UK.
+Princes is a leading company in tomato canning production with headquarters in the UK.

 With this mission and thanks to our expertise in biological process and membrane technology, we designed a reverse osmosis package equipped with low fouling membranes.
-This system enabled Princess to continuously produce a permeate in compliance with the quality required for boiler feeding (despite all critical issues related to feeding water reaching a high recovery of 75%).
+This system enabled Princes to continuously produce a permeate in compliance with the quality required for boiler feeding (despite all critical issues related to feeding water reaching a high recovery of 75%).

 Our team was able to be reactive and guarantee the swift delivery and commissioning of the plant due to the perfect coordination of all internal resource groups: engineering, purchasing, assembly, manufacturing, and after sales.

 The reverse osmosis was arranged on two lines, each designed for half flow rate.
 The package was also fully automated with a dedicated PLC.

 Considering a wastewater flow rate of about 3000 m3/h during the production season, the system was capable of reusing such wastewater and providing 90 m3/h of demineralized water to the steam generation system.